 Changing throw pillows and pillow covers may be the easiest way to makeover a room.
 I left the furry white throw and replaced all the Christmas pillows with black and white geometric ones from my pillow hoard (it’s getting bad y’all).

 I did pull out cozier texture pillows for the family room for the winter months.
 The ivory cable-knit pillows are still there from the holidays.
 And I replaced the red velvet with gray fur and the holiday plaid with a plush snow leopard animal print pillow.

 This simple change instantly makes the family room much more peaceful!

-Rustic pottery bowls, vases, and urns with organic aged looks are super on trend the last few years.
+Rustic pottery bowls, vases, and urns with organic aged looks have been super on trend over the last few years.
 So I placed a simple large garden pot on the kitchen table: